Greening your car fleet through CSR?

 Get a car policy with Beev!

-By renewing its vehicle fleet with electric vehicles, corporate social responsibility (CSR) plays an important role.
+By renewing its vehicle fleet With electric vehicles, corporate social responsibility (CSR) plays an important role.
 It also encourages SMEs to adopt more eco-responsible practices.

-Reduce your carbon footprint by setting targets
+Reducing your carbon footprint by setting targets

-A company that decides to electrify its vehicle fleet must start by identifying suitable locations for the installation of a charging infrastructure (company parking lot or nearby public charging stations).
+A company that decides to electrify its fleet of vehicles must start by identifying suitable locations for the installation of a recharging infrastructure (company car park or nearby public recharging stations).

 Encourage the adoption of electric vehicles with incentives